It’s the small things in life I’m grateful for

 But why do we have to compare ourselves?
 Is it something society forces us to?
 We have to get better and better, earn more, get promoted, rise in rank, achieve goals, consume and possess more in order to be truly recognized.
 But at what price?
 To be happy?
 To make others happy?
-Or to fulfill social ideas of a fine upstanding citizen?
-To prove others how great we are?
+Or to fulfill the social ideas of a fine upstanding citizen?
+To prove to others how great we are?
 What about us?
 What makes us really happy?
 Does that make us happy?

 Gratitude is a process

 Too often we forget that we can not influence some things that in turn can subliminally influence us.
 Often we can not influence what others think of us.
 We can not please everyone and we can not be liked by everyone.
 That’s why we should focus much more on what we can really influence.
 We should focus more on what we really want and what we have already achieved.
 And be thankful and grateful for that.

 Many things you have achieved or positive traits are not taken-for-granted.
 It may feel that way to you because that’s just natural for you, but that does not mean it’s normal.
 Nothing should be taken for granted.
 And that’s where a big part of my gratitude comes from.
 It is not taken-for-granted that I am healthy.
 That I am independent, to be allowed to speak and think freely.
-I am grateful for so many things that come to mind for the most of us first: for my friends, my family, my health, I have a roof over my head and I do not need to feel hungry.
+I am grateful for so many things that come to mind for most of us first: for my friends, my family, my health, I have a roof over my head and I do not need to feel hungry.

 Mindfulness and awareness of the here and now